John P. Brown is Legal and Strategic Advisor, Indigenous Initiatives.

 - “The Perils of Certifying International Class Actions in Canada” in Duncan Fairgrieve et al, eds., Extraterritoriality and Collective Redress, (London: Oxford University Press (U.K.), 2012, 285 (Reproduced by permission of Oxford University Press) which examines the challenges that international cross-border class action litigation pose to the traditional approach to conflicts of law issues throughout the world.

-- Contributing author of Defending Class Actions in Canada, published by CCH, which is a concise resource on class actions in Canada from a defence perspective.
+- Contributing author of Defending Class Actions in Canada, published by LexisNexis, which is a concise resource on class actions in Canada from a defence perspective.

 John acted in a full range of litigation matters before courts in Canada including arbitrations, mediations, and commercial litigation at all levels of trial and appeal.
 He also appeared before many administrative boards and tribunals.
 He was successful in changing the law in Ontario relating to security for costs.

 John has taught advocacy and civil procedure in the Bar Admission Course of the Law Society of Upper Canada, as well as appearing as a speaker/instructor in various litigation-related seminars/conferences.

 PAPERS ON CLASS ACTIONS PRESENTED AT NATIONAL AND INTERNATIONAL CONFERENCES